SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

 ### get_ui_config

-Gets dealer info and dealer-specific UI settings by a domain.
+Gets dealer info and dealer-specific UI settings by a domain or hash.

-It doesn't need authentication and available in **UNAUTHORIZED** access level.
+It doesn't require authentication and available in **UNAUTHORIZED** access level.

 #### parameters